t04glovern/aws-greengrass-cfn/.blog/README.md

 Finally all the files are zipped up and saved.
 To perform all these steps in one easy hit, run the following:

-**NOTE**: *This script assumes that you deployed to `us-east-1` and left the stackname as `devopstar-rpi-gg-core`.
+**NOTE**: *This script assumes that you deployed to `us-east-1` and left the stack name as `devopstar-rpi-gg-core`.
 If you changed that portion, replace references to `devopstar-rpi-gg-core` with your own stack name.*

 ```bash
 cd aws